Skip to main content

 Medicaid and Medicare Savings Programs

 What it helps with: Medicaid can help with health care costs for people who qualify.
-Medicare Savings Programs may help certain Medicare members with Part B premiums or other costs.
+Medicare Savings Programs may help some Medicare members with Part B premiums or other costs.

 Who may qualify: Rules depend on age, disability, income, assets, household, and coverage group.
-North Dakota has also posted notices that some Medicaid eligibility rules are changing in 2026.
+Do not use an old flyer as the only proof of current rules.

 Where to apply: Use Apply for Help or ask the Customer Support Center.
 Our Medicare savings guide can help you prepare questions before you apply.